minhlong124/quake_lg_sea_server/README.md

 ## Notes

 - This configuration is intended for Thunderstruck duel rotations where players queue and rotate after each fight.
-- For Windows Servers, I highly recommend you to see [this guide](https://steamcommunity.com/sharedfiles/filedetails/?id=1410490276)
+- For Windows-based servers, see [this setup guide.](https://steamcommunity.com/sharedfiles/filedetails/?id=1410490276)